The Blaschke conjecture and great circle fibrations of spheres: The moving frame

 Consider the equations

-These are also the equations of a subgroup---in this case a circle subgroup of $\SO{2n+2}$ which turns the $e_0,e_1$ plane and fixes the perpendicular directions. \begin{lemma} The integral curves of equation~\vref{eqn:CircleSubgp} are precisely the left translates of the circle subgroups of $\SO{2n+2}$.
+These are also the equations of a subgroup---in this case the circle subgroup of \(\SO{2n+2}\) which turns the \(e_0,e_1\) plane and fixes the perpendicular directions. \begin{lemma} The integral curves of equation~\vref{eqn:CircleSubgp} are precisely the left translates of this circle subgroup of \(\SO{2n+2}\).
 In particular these integral curves are compact and

 when integrating over any of the integral curves. \end{lemma}